GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

-If you have read in or otherwise obtained a data object in memory and you now wish it to become the input to another module, you have to associate that object with a "MemoryFile".
+If you have read in or otherwise obtained a data object in memory and you now wish it to become the input to another module, you have to associate that object with a "VirtualFile".
 This will assign a filename to the memory location and you can then pass this filename to any module that needs to read that data.
 The syntax is

-.. _GMT_Open_MemoryFile:
+.. _GMT_Open_VirtualFile:

   ::

-    void *GMT_Open_MemoryFile (void *API, unsigned int family, unsigned int geometry, void *data, char *string);
+    void *GMT_Open_VirtualFile (void *API, unsigned int family, unsigned int geometry, void *data, char *string);

 Here, ``data`` is the pointer to your memory object.
 The function returns the